3 Nurturing Your Future

 It doesn’t matter if you are a student, an employee or even both at the same time.
-To be successful at studying or working, you need to take your well-being seriously.
+To be successful at studying or working, you need to pay attention to your well-being.
 By well-being, I mean your health and happiness.
 Your health isn’t just about your physical health but also your mental health and the two are very closely linked.
 It’s all too easy when you are busy or stressed to neglect your well-being and then bad-stuff™ happens.
 This chapter looks at your well-being, and how you can nurture it.
 Because looking after yourself now will also nurture your future. 😀

 Enduring Turing: You probably already knew that Alan Turing was an outstanding Computer Scientist, but did you know he was also a respectable athlete too?
 Turing ran, cycled and rowed to relieve stress, and came close to competing in the Olympics as a runner (Kottke 2018).
 This should come as no surprise, the connections between well-being and academic performance are widely documented.
 Image via Jonathan Swinton’s biography Alan Turing’s Manchester.
 (Swinton 2019) The copyright holder for this image has been unidentifiable or unresponsive at their self-advertised contact details.